SoothingMist/Remote-Soil-Moisture-Sensing/README.md

 # Remote-Soil-Moisture-Sensing

-Remote soil-moisture sensing.
 Employs language-standard C++ and Arduino Uno to implement LoRa broadcasts for connectivity.
 No third-part services are involved.
 Windows PC acts as base station.

 The first stage of the overall effort is available: https://github.com/SoothingMist/Embeddable-Software-for-Irrigation-Control.